filipleple/nuc140_mp3/README.md

 ## Troubleshooting

-No audio: verify `CON3` speaker wiring, WAU8822 I²C writes, and that files are IMA ADPCM.
+* No audio: verify `CON3` speaker wiring, WAU8822 I²C writes, and that files are IMA ADPCM.
-Glitches: use FAT32, keep filenames short, and prefer 8 kHz sources.
+* Glitches: use FAT32, keep filenames short, and prefer 8 kHz sources.
+Remember that the audio **MUST BE MONO!**
-Nothing listed: ensure `.WAV` extension and that files are in the SD card root.
+* Nothing listed: ensure `.WAV` extension and that files are in the SD card root.

 ## Resources